SICHC Covid Vaccinations

 SICHC Covid Testing

-Get quality Covid-19 testing at our four main SICHC Locations
+Get quality Covid-19 testing at our four main SICHC locations during working hours.

 • Call for an appointment — Click here for locations and phone numbers.